Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 imdb_data.to_sql("imdb_data", eng)
 ```

-The following code implements a SELECT...WHERE query using the psycopg2 library:
+The following code implements a SELECT...WHERE query using the psycopg2 library.
+The following query selects data from the IMDB dataset in which the film genre comprises Film-Noir (e.g., Double Indemnity):
 ```
 import psycopg2